Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Related Works

 \section{Related Works}

 We categorize existing work related to our study into two classes: word embedding approaches and graph embedding approaches.

-\textbf{Word Embedding Approaches:} One of the most prominent methods for word-level representation is Word2vec~\cite{mikolov2013efficient,mikolov2013distributed}.
+\textbf{Word Embedding Approaches:} One of the most prominent methods for word-level representation is Word2vec~\cite{mikolov2013efficient}.
 So far, Word2vec has widely established its effectiveness for achieving state-of-the-art performances in various clinical NLP tasks.
-GloVe~\cite{pennington2014glove} is another unsupervised learning approach to obtaining a vector representation for a single word.
-Unlike Word2vec, GloVe is a statistical model aggregating a global matrix factorization and a local context window.
-The learning relies on dimensionality reduction on the co-occurrence count matrix, which is based on how frequently a word appears in a context.
-FastText is also an established library for word representations.
+GloVe~\cite{pennington2014glove} is another unsupervised learning approach for obtaining a single word's representation.
 Different from Word2vec and GloVe, FastText~\cite{si2019enhancing} considers individual words as character n-grams.
 Words actually have different meanings in different contexts, and the vector representation of the two model words in different contexts is the same.
-ELMO~\cite{DBLP:journals/corr/abs-1802-05365} is optimized for this.
-ELMO can learn the complex characteristics of word usage and the changes of these complex usages in different contexts.
 However, the structure of these pre-training models is limited by the unidirectional language model (from left to right or from right to left), which also limits the representation ability of the model so that it can only obtain unidirectional context information.
-BERT~\cite{devlin2018bert} uses Masked Language Model (MLM) and Next Sentence Prediction(NSP) for pre-training and uses deep bi-directional transformer~\cite{vaswani2017attention} components to build the whole model.
-Hence, it finally generates a deep two-way language representation that can integrate left and right context information.

-All these methods achieve satisfactory results in speed and accuracy on a corpus with the size of TB.
-However, when encountering a large-scale corpus with the size of PB, the training time cost will increase significantly.
-Our~\M~model makes the training time in a stable interval with the increasing of the size of the corpus and also ensures the accuracy for various NLP tasks, such as categorization, similarity, and analogy, compared with Word2vec~\cite{mikolov2013efficient}.
+\M~model makes the training time in a stable interval with the increasing of the size of the corpus and also ensures the accuracy for various NLP tasks.